 Strawberries make people happy.
 They do it when they are fresh and juicy, warm from the sun.
 They do it when they are freeze-dried and reconstituted in oatmeal.
 They work in pies, cakes (so much so that they have a cake all their own: Strawberry Shortcake), and homemade ice cream.
 They’ll spruce up an otherwise plain bowl of cereal.
 They’ll make a salad with a little balsamic vinaigrette and some walnuts in the mix, something to talk about later.
 They are just delicious in so many ways.

-Knowing this, it’s no surprise that the prospect of growing some strawberries right at home might be of interest to many of us, and the good news about that is that they are super easy to deal with, can produce a lot throughout the year and are perennial plants, meaning they don’t need to be bought again or replanted each year.
-In fact, they are prolific growers and will provide food for half a decade before tiring out.
+Knowing this, it’s no surprise that the prospect of growing some strawberries right at home might be of interest to many of us, and the good news about that is that they are super easy to deal with, produce a lot throughout the year, and are perennial plants, meaning they don’t need to be bought again or replanted each year.
+They are prolific growers and will provide food for half a decade before tiring out.
 But, not to worry, they are also very easy to reproduce.